-There are two categories for the Walkley Arts Journalism Prizes in 2019 – the Arts Journalism and the Walkley-Pascall Prize for Arts Criticism.
-Both are supported this year by the Copyright Agency.
+There are two categories for the Walkley Arts Journalism Prizes in 2021 – the Arts Journalism and the Walkley-Pascall Prize for Arts Criticism.
+Both come with a $5000 prize thanks to the support of the Copyright Agency.

 All Media: Arts Journalism

-The Walkley-Pascall Prize for Arts Criticism, previously the Pascall Prize, celebrates the unique contribution of critics to our cultural landscape, and the specialist, detailed knowledge they draw on to contextualise works of art.
+The Pascall Prize celebrates the unique contribution of critics to our cultural landscape, and the specialist, detailed knowledge they draw on to contextualise works of art.

 Industrial Relations Reporting Award

-The Helen O’Flynn & Alan Knight Award for Best Industrial Reporting is an all-media award recognising outstanding journalism which captures the importance of a robust industrial relations ecosystem for Australian workers and businesses, as well as its complexities.
+The June Andrews Award for Best Industrial Reporting is an all-media award recognising outstanding journalism which captures the importance of a robust industrial relations ecosystem for Australian workers and businesses, as well as its complexities.

 The award seeks to elevate the importance of industrial relations coverage and to encourage it further.
-Established in 2017, it honours the two individuals within the award’s title – Helen O’Flynn (1920-1984), one of Australia’s most respected industrial journalists, and Alan Knight, an Emeritus professor and newspaper, radio and TV journalist for over 40 years.
+It was established in 2017 in honour of Helen O’Flynn (1920-1984), one of Australia’s most respected industrial journalists, and Alan Knight, an Emeritus professor and newspaper, radio and TV journalist for over 40 years.